 As it’s so often the case with sayings, their origins are blurred through history, but by the 20th century, the “once in a blue moon” idiom had become established in the English language.

 “The definition of a Blue Moon [as] ‘the second full moon in a calendar month,’ is a curious bit of modern folklore.
 How it emerged is a long story involving old almanacs, a mistake in Sky and Telescope magazine, and the board game Trivial Pursuit,” wrote Dr. Tony Phillips for NASA.

 One of the almanacs Dr. Phillips mentions is the Maine Farmer’s Almanac, more specifically its August 1937 issue.
 The publication followed certain conventions about how to name each moon depending on the time of year.
 The first full moon of spring for example was called the Egg Moon, Easter Moon, or Paschal Moon, and had to fall within the week before Easter.
 If a particular season had four moons, the extra one was called a Blue Moon to maintain the naming conventions.

 The definition of the blue moon as being the second full month in a single month came, according to Space, from a mistaken interpretation of the term which was popularized by a nationally syndicated radio program in 1980.

 Rarer than Blue Moons are double Blue Moons — when the same calendar year gets two of these events.
 They’re much rarer, only occurring about 3-5 times every hundred years or so; the next double blue moons are expected in 2037.
-As for a single blue moon, the next one is expected on October 31, 2020.
+As for a single blue moon, they usually pop up commonly (there were two in 2018 and two in 2020), but the next one won’t be for a few more years, in 2028.